Emilea Zingas

 Emilea Zingas (born April 22, 2002) is a Cypriot-American figure skater.
-Competing in ice dancing with her skating partner, Vadym Kolesnik, she is the 2022 CS Golden Spin of Zagreb bronze medalist and 2023 U.S. national pewter medalist.
+Competing in ice dance with Vadym Kolesnik, she is the 2022 Golden Spin of Zagreb bronze medalist and 2023 U.S. national pewter medalist.

 Zingas previously represented Cyprus in women's singles, and was the 2020 Santa Claus Cup silver medalist and the 2021 Challenge Cup bronze medalist.
 She was the first Cypriot skater to qualify for the World Championships.

 Personal life

 Zingas was born on April 22, 2002, in Grosse Pointe Farms, Michigan to parents Chris, an orthopedic surgeon, and Marsha, a dermatopathologist.
 She is the youngest of four children, including a sister, Elana, who currently plays ice hockey at Cornell University.
 Zingas' paternal grandparents, Nick and Xenia Zingas, were born in Cyprus.
 She holds both U.S. and Cypriot citizenship.

 Zingas graduated from Grosse Pointe South High School in 2020, and currently studies neuroscience at Wayne State University.